top of page

 The recruitment cycle begins in October-November each year, where applicants must register for an Oriel account and submit their applications on the online portal.
 Uploading of portfolio evidence is later in the year, usually February.

 Candidates will then be invited to sit the MSRA in January.
-This year, approximately the top 850 scoring candidates will be invited to upload their portfolio in February and be interviewed in March.
+The top scoring candidates will be invited to upload their portfolio in mid-February and be interviewed in late February.
+Please refer to NHSE's Recruitment Timelines for further information.

 Your final score consists of your interview score (60% weighting) and portfolio score (40%).
 The highest scoring candidate will get their top preference training scheme, followed by the next highest applicant, and so on until all spots have been filled.